SentaiBrad/Graphical-Enancement-Repository/README.md

 When submitting, if you are not the creator of the codes, please link and credit the creator.

-I test codes primarily in RetroArch on a Windows PC, and Android on an AYN Odin Pro.
+I test codes primarily in RetroArch on a Windows PC, Android on an AYN Odin Pro, and on the Steam Deck.
 There are exceptions with this in the case of PS2 with PCSX2, and Gamecube / Wii with Dolphin.